jesscXC/Longgame_Aphorisms/README.md

 When worried, carve out and identify the issue.
 Write things you can do about it, and things you can't.

+Support local companies?
+No, support good companies.

+Learn something new.

+It's funny when people talk like they know what they're talking about.

+How good you are is how things go when they aren't perfect.

+We love people for what they bring out in us.

+Catch the wind and you'll go further.

+Mystery is the entity in control of our simulation.

+World peace is composed of many individual pieces.

+When there are constant problems within your core the constant reflection blocks your view of the outside world.

+It's not where you live but how you live.

+There is a subtle pleasure in experiencing the bad.

+Cushion the blows with a pillow of serenity.

+...

+You can tell a lot about a person if you look.

+Most people are alone.

+The less freedom you have, the scarier it is.

+If no one will know who you are, experiment and be someone different.

+Life gets more complex.

+The small collect and the big grow off from it.

+It's easier to break something than fix it.

+There are always great things to experience.

+Rules are meant to be sensible and self-aware.

 ...

 (more to be published)